atulk1001/docker-basics/README.md

 When we run a container , some dummy name is assigned to running container

-to provide name we can add --name flag in command
+To provide name we can add --name flag in command

 > docker run --name <redis-server> <redis>